 How you can help others

 We encourage everyone in our community to do the Zero Suicide Alliance Training.
 This training lasts less than 30 minutes, and at times may be uncomfortable, but once completed we hope you will have a better understanding of suicide, why it happens and what you can do to help prevent it.
 This training also works towards the wider aim of breaking down the stigma surrounding suicide by encouraging open conversations about it.
+There is also Zero Suicide Alliance Training specifically for university students.

 If there has been an attempted or suspected suicide, talking with other students and staff about suicide is important at this time; it can help everyone cope with the trauma and grief.
-Talking to others and listening to their concerns can help highlight those who are having difficulty coping.
+Talking to others and listening to their concerns can help highlight others who are having difficulty coping.

 You may not know exactly what to say or do – most people don’t.
 You don’t need to have ready answers or solutions.
 Being there for others and listening to them is often enough.
 If you are struggling, there is no shame in asking for help when you feel like coping on your own is too difficult.